Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

-\textbf{Modification in the lower bound.} From Lemma \ref{LLDPinduit} we know that the large deviation principle of Lemma \ref{SanovStep1} is still true when restricting the Poisson point process to $N^{1/d} \Lambda$.
-If we consider an $N$-point Bernoulli point process on $N^{1/d} \Lambda$ instead of the restriction of a Poisson point process as the reference measure i.e. if we constrain $\Poisson^1$ into having a fixed number of points in $N^{1/d} \Lambda$ then the LDP is modified.
-The large deviation upper bound holds but the large deviation lower bound ceases to be true in general, for the limit point processes might have large excesses of points with non-negligible probability e.g. in the case of the Poisson point process itself.
-Let us recall that we denote by $\probas_{s,1}(\Lambda \times \config)$ the set of stationary tagged point processes (with space coordinate taken in $\Lambda$) such that the integral on $x \in \Lambda$ of the intensity of the disintegration measure $\bPst^x$ (which is by assumption a stationary point process) is $1$.
+If we replace $\Poisson^1$ by $\B_N$ as the reference measure i.e. if we constrain $\Poisson^1$ to have a fixed number of points in $N^{1/{\d}} \Lambda$ then the LDP for (tagged) empirical fields is modified: the large deviation upper bound holds but the large deviation lower bound needs a technical adaption.
+Let us recall that we denote by $\probas_{s,1}(\Lambda \times \config)$ the set of stationary tagged point processes such that the integral on $x \in \Lambda$ of the intensity of the disintegration measure $\bPst^x$ is $1$.